The Rapture Debate

 Some believe Jesus could rapture the Church at any moment.
 Others say He won’t do so until the middle of the tribulation.
-Still others place the rapture at the very end of a seven year tribulation period.
+Still others place the rapture at the very end of the tribulation period.
 Are any of them right, or could the Bible teach a different option altogether?

-Pretribulation rapturism teaches that Christ will rapture true believers before a seven year tribulation period or what is called the seventieth week of Daniel[1], thereby saving the church from end-time persecution and martyrdom.
-This view has gained wide acceptance in recent years by Tim LaHaye’s book series, but what has been left behind is the real truth.
+Pretribulation rapturism teaches that Christ will rapture the saved before a seven year tribulation period or what is called the seventieth week of Daniel,[1] thereby saving the church from end-time persecution and martyrdom.
+Although not new, this view gained wider acceptance in recent times by the Left Behind book series, but what has been left behind is the real truth.

-The “day-for-a-year” principle, transferred from the books of Ezekiel (4:6) and Numbers (14:34) and forced upon the literal language of Daniel, was first considered an option during the Dark Ages as an answer to the long delay.
-The “time, times and half” (1,260 days) of Daniel 7:25 were turned into years (1,260 years) and so forth.
-The “historicist” view of prophecy was born and became the popular view of Christendom for several centuries.
+The “day-for-a-year” principle, transferred from the books of Ezekiel (4:6) and Numbers (14:34) and forced upon the literal periods of Daniel, was first considered an option during the Dark Ages likely as an answer to the long delay in Messiah’s return.
+The “time, times and half” (1,260 days) of Daniel 7:25 was turned into years (1,260 years) and so forth.
+The historicist view of prophecy became the popular view of Christendom for several centuries.

-However, in more recent history, a novel concept was proposed—the “seven year” tribulation.
-I was taught this prophetic view from early childhood, but upon closer examination realized there was a great deal of contextual inconsistencies.
-First, Gabriel’s straightforward and very explicit time frame is overturned, and the last “seven days” of the prophecy are declared to be “seven years.”
+However, in more recent history, a novel concept was proposed—the seven year tribulation.
+I was taught this prophetic view during my childhood, but upon closer examination realized this interpretation was built upon hypothesis and presented several contextual inconsistencies.
+First, Gabriel’s straightforward and very explicit time frame is overturned, and the last “seven days” of the 70 week prophecy in Daniel 9 are declared to be “seven years.”
 Second, an even greater theological liberty is taken: the last week is chopped off from the other 69 weeks and applied arbitrarily to the end of time.

-This innovative approach to Daniel 9:27 grew steadily in popularity through the widely published works of several individuals in modern times.
-Now the “seven year” tribulation has become synonymous with evangelical prophecy.
-Yet one discovers this popular view is not only contrary to the language of the vision itself, but to other clear-cut statements in Bible prophecy.
+This innovative approach to Daniel 9:27 grew steadily in popularity through widely published commentaries, being widely disseminated from pulpits everywhere.
+Now the seven year tribulation has become synonymous with evangelical prophecy.
+Yet one discovers this popular view is not only contrary to the language of the vision itself, but to other clear-cut statements in God’s prophetic visions.
+For instance, the Word of God states that Antichrist is to rule three and one-half years, and no longer.[2]
+However, he is arbitrarily granted an additional three and one-half year reign to coincide with the seven year teaching.

 Here are the facts.
-When we study the “taking of the saints” in the Hebrew prophecies without preconceived ideas, we discover both good news and bad news.
-The good news is the tribulation will last just three and one-half years[3], not seven years.
-However, the bad news is that God’s people will be here to face this time of trial until God’s wrath is about to be poured out; then deliverance will come.
+When we study the “taking up of the believers” in the Biblical prophecies without preconceived ideas, we discover both good news and bad news.
+The good news is the last days will last just over three and one-half years,[3] not seven years.
+However, the bad news is that followers of Christ will be here to face this period of great trials and death itself, until God’s wrath is about to be poured out during the last 40 days of the Great Tribulation; then deliverance will come.

-For this reason, for those of us who live near the close of this world’s history, the prophecies relating to the last days especially demand our attention.
-From pulpits and classrooms around the globe, pastors and teachers should be warning of great trials which loom just before us.
-They should be preparing the church for the deceptions of Lucifer and modern-day false prophets, which will be unleashed with “all power and signs and lying wonders,” (2 Thessalonians 2:9).
-However, God’s people slumber on in apathy and worldliness[4], and the church will enter the appointed time of the end confused and unprepared for the overwhelming calamities.
+For this reason, for those who live near the close of this world’s history, the prophecies relating to the last days especially demand our attention.
+From pulpits and classrooms, pastors and teachers should be warning of extremely difficult trials which loom before us.
+Leaders should be preparing those under their care for the deceptions foretold to come from Lucifer’s schemes and his modern-day false prophets, who will unleash “signs and lying wonders,” (2 Thessalonians 2:9).
+However, most slumber on in apathy,[4] and the church will enter the appointed time of the end confused and unprepared for the overwhelming calamities that will break upon mankind with mighty a force and unspeakable devastation.
+The pretribulational view breeds complacency through the idea of the great escape from trial.
+It has fostered spiritual laziness and lack of watching, and will lead to a crisis of faith when the trials of the last days fall upon each person as a crushing weight.

 History of the Pretribulational View

-The pretribulational view had early advocates when it was first introduced in the 1800’s including: Arno Gabelein, Harry Ironside, James Gray, Ruben Tory, and Lewis Sperry.
-The Scofield Reference Bible of 1909 and the revised edition of 1917, which included pretribulation rapturism as a major part of its prophetic teaching, greatly popularized this modern view of the rapture more than any other force.
+The pretribulational view had early advocates when it was first introduced in the 1800’s, including Arno Gabelein, Harry Ironside, James Gray, Ruben Tory and Lewis Sperry.
+The Scofield Reference Bible of 1909 and the revised edition of 1917, which included pretribulation rapturism as a major part of its prophetic teaching, greatly popularized this modern view of the secret rapture more than any other force.
 Most Bible conferences, Bible colleges and seminaries under the influence of these men adopted this view.

-Marvin Rosenthal wrote in his book[5] concerning the historical starting point of pretribulation rapturism.
-Most evangelical Christians are unaware that “this position, widely held by conservative premillenarians, is relatively new in origin.
+The book, The Pre-Wrath Rapture of the Church[5] examines the weaknesses of pretribulation rapturism.
+The author wrote concerning the historical starting point of this teaching, noting that most evangelical Christians are unaware “this position, widely held by conservative premillenarians, is relatively new in origin.
 As an established view, it can be traced back to John Darby and the Plymouth Brethren in the year 1830.
 Some scholars, seeking to prove error by association, have attempted (perhaps unfairly) to trace its origin back two years earlier to a charismatic, visionary woman named Margaret MacDonald.
 In any case, neither its recent origin nor its source proves nor disproves its correctness.
 But if pretribulationism is used as a badge for orthodoxy, one is faced with the perplexing question of what to do with the millions of godly believers who, for almost eighteen hundred years, did not hold to pretribulation rapturism.
 Among them are men like John Wesley, Charles Wesley, Charles Spurgeon, Matthew Henry, John Knox, John Hus, William Carey, John Calvin, Isaac Newton, George Whitfield, A.B.
 Simpson, George Mueller, John Newton, Jonathan Edwards, John Wycliffe, John Bunyan, and many others.”

 Weaknesses of the Pretribulational View

-The Bible teaches the taking of the believers occurs on the very day the Day of the LORD begins[9]; and therefore, many pretribulation rapturists believe (such as Scofield), out of necessity, the Day of the LORD must begin and continue for seven years through Daniel’s seventieth week.
-Nevertheless, several problems emerge from the teaching that the Day of the LORD starts at the commencement of the seven years and at the secret rapture of the church.
+The Bible teaches the taking up of believers occurs on the very day the Day of the LORD begins;[9] and therefore, many pretribulation rapturists believe (such as Scofield), out of necessity, the Day of the LORD must begin and continue for seven years through Daniel’s seventieth week.
+Nevertheless, several problems emerge from the teaching that the Day of the LORD starts at the commencement of a seven year tribulation, and at the secret rapture of the church.

 Third, the Word teaches Elijah must come before the Day of the LORD begins[12], not after it commences.
 So again, Elijah would need to arrive in ministry before the secret rapture, but this is never taught in pretribulation rapturism.

-Fourth, the Bible teaches the apostasy and revelation of the man of sin will precede the Day of the LORD[13].
-The church cannot and will not be taken before Antichrist is revealed in the Temple of God.
+Fourth, the Scriptures teach the apostasy and revelation of the Man of Sin will precede the Day of the LORD.[13]
+The church cannot and will not be taken before the Lawless One is revealed in the Temple of God.
 Antichrist would need to come into power before the secret rapture.

-Fifth, the Scriptures teach the gospel is to go to the entire world, and then (and only then) will the Day of the LORD come[14].
-The great commission to go to the whole world was given to the church to fulfill.
-Furthermore, Jesus promised He would be with the saints even to the end of the world[15], not just until a secret escape.
-Christ admonished the saints to endure to the end[16], to then be saved.
+Fifth, the Scriptures teach the gospel is to go to the entire world, and then (and only then) will the Day of the LORD come.[14]
+The great commission to go to the whole world was given to the followers of Christ to fulfill.
+Furthermore, Jesus promised He would be with the faithful even to the end of the world,[15] not just until a secret escape.
+Christ admonished the believers to endure to the end,[16] to then be saved.

-Think about it.
-The believers have never been exempt from trial and persecution throughout the centuries.
-Even today, countless Christians are killed around the globe each and every year for their faith, and hundreds of thousands, even millions, have been martyred through the centuries.
-The idea of a wholesale escape from trouble is an American-based theology in a country where religious freedom has been upheld and Christianity is the norm.
-However, circumstances will change during the last days.
+Consider this truth: believers have never been exempt from trial and persecution throughout the centuries.
+Even today, countless Christians are persecuted and killed around the globe each and every year for their faith, and hundreds of thousands, even millions, have been martyred through the centuries.
+The idea of a wholesale escape from trouble is an American-based theology in a country where freedom to worship has been upheld and Christianity is the prevailing religion.
+However, our relatively peaceful lives and freedom to worship as our consciences lead us will be taken away, as last-day tragedies increase and the collective mind of the masses seek to implement a common religion in an attempt to restore God’s favor to our war-torn and devastated planet.

-Religious freedom will one day turn to religious frenzy, when the entire world “wonders after the beast.”
-Persecution at the hand of the church-state religion will increase like that of the Dark Ages; it will exceed our wildest imagination, even in the United States, the land of the free.
+Religious freedom will soon turn to religious fury, as our nation and the entire world “wonders after the Beast.”
+For those who do not follow the popular “Christian” religion of that day, each will be persecuted at the hand of the church-state governments like that of the Dark Ages.
+This harassment will grow in time to exceed our wildest imagination, even in the United States—the land of the free.

 Thief in the Night

-Many think the Bible teaches a “secret rapture” because it says that Christ comes “as a thief in the night.”
-However, consider the evidence of Scriptures.
-In the Gospel accounts, Yeshua admonished His servants to be prepared and watching for the Son of Man’s coming[17].
+Many think the Bible teaches a secret rapture because it says that Christ comes “as a thief in the night.”
+However, ponder the evidence in the Scriptures.
+In the Gospel accounts, Yeshua admonished His servants to be prepared and watching for the Son of Man’s coming.[17]
 Christ associates His “thief in the night” return not to a secret rapture but to judgment, division and destruction.
-In fact, His return is compared to the annihilation of sinners in the global flood.
+In fact, His return is compared to the annihilation of sinners during the global flood in Noah’s day.
 The people were going about their day-to-day activities, but then the waters came and destroyed all but a few; so it will be at the coming of the Messiah.

 Paul wrote, “The Day of the LORD will come like a thief in the night.
 While people are saying, ‘Peace and safety,’ destruction will come on them suddenly, as labor pains on a pregnant woman, and they will not escape.”
 Paul adds that indeed “God did not appoint us to suffer wrath but to receive salvation through our LORD Jesus Christ,” (1 Thessalonians 5:9).
-However, this salvation will be simultaneous with the Day of the LORD and the overthrow of sinners.
+However, this salvation will be simultaneous with the Day of the LORD, followed by the overthrow of all sinners.

 Jesus Himself associates the “thief” activities with an ill-equipped church, just as the world will lack in watchfulness and preparedness.
-Christ said in a direct warning to the church, I “know your deeds; you have a reputation of being alive, but you are dead.
+Christ said in a direct warning, I “know your deeds; you have a reputation of being alive, but you are dead.
 Wake up!
 Strengthen what remains and is about to die, for I have not found your deeds complete in the sight of My God.
 Remember, therefore, what you have received and heard; obey it, and repent.
 But if you do not wake up, I will come like a thief and you will not know at what time I will come to you,” (Revelation 3:2-3).
-Jesus adds, “He who overcomes [the end-time trials without denying Christ] will... be dressed in white,” (Revelation 3:5).
+Yeshua adds, “He who overcomes” the end-time trials without denying Christ “will... be dressed in white,” (Revelation 3:5).

 Persecution: A Blessing in Disguise

-Jesus considered persecution a blessing[18].
+Jesus considered persecution a blessing.[18]
 Believers are to suffer just as Jesus suffered.
 This is a basic truth, and persecution is an essential part of the Christian experience: “Remember the words I spoke to you: ‘No servant is greater than his master.’
 If they persecuted Me, they will persecute you also,” (John 15:20).
-Prophecy is very clear in its directive that obedient last-day saints will face great trials[19].
-The only escape for the faithful will come just before the Day of the LORD’s wrath is unleashed; it is from YHVH’s wrath we are to be saved, not from the anger and resentment of our neighbors, friends and even family members.
+Prophecy is very clear in its directive that the obedient last-day faithful will face great trials.[19]
+The only escape will come just before the Day of the LORD’s wrath is unleashed; it is from Jehovah’s wrath we are to be saved, not from the anger and resentment of strangers, or even former friends and family members.

 What does God’s Word say about escape for the faithful?
 There are two groups of believers.
-The first group will be sealed for protection (twelve tribes of Revelation 7:1-3—those who are “alive and are left” behind; 1 Thessalonians 4:13-17) to endure the final end.
-The second are those believers who will be resurrected (faithful saints, whether dead for one minute, one day or for years) and taken up at Yom Kippur (“great multitude” of Revelation 7:9-14) to escape from the midst of great tribulation because of their patience during trial.
-Yeshua promised the faithful last-day saints, “Since you have kept My command to endure patiently, I will also keep you from the hour of trial [Great Tribulation] that is going to come upon the whole world to test those who live on the earth.
+The first group will be sealed for protection (the twelve tribes of Revelation 7:1-4—those who are “alive and are left” behind; 1 Thessalonians 4:13-17) to endure the final end.
+The second are those overcomers, the great multitude of all nations (Revelation 7:9-14) who will be resurrected—whether dead for one minute, one day or for years—taken up at Yom Kippur to “escape from the midst of great tribulation” because of their patience during trial.
+Yeshua promised the faithful last-day believers, “Since you have kept My command to endure patiently, I will also keep you from the hour of trial [Great Tribulation] that is going to come upon the whole world to test those who live on the earth.
 I am coming soon.
 Hold on to what you have, so that no one will take your crown.
-Him who overcomes I will make a pillar in the Temple of My God [a permanent Temple dweller—Revelation 7:15],” (Revelation 3:10-12).
-This escape of the saints comes just before the seven angels exit the Temple with God’s plagues of wrath[20].
-After being taken to Heaven for the short duration of the Great Tribulation, this “great multitude” of all nations will return with the King of Kings 40 days later at His visible climactic return for the gathering of His 144,000 sealed elect and the destruction of all remaining sinners[21].
+Him who overcomes I will make a pillar in the Temple of My God” (Revelation 3:10-12)—a permanent Temple dweller (Revelation 7:15).
+This escape of the victorious saints transpires just before the seven angels exit the Temple with God’s plagues of wrath.[20]
+After being taken to Heaven for the short duration of the Great Tribulation, this “great multitude” of all nations will return with the King of kings 40 days later at His visible climactic return, for the gathering of His 144,000 sealed elect and the destruction of all remaining sinners.[21]

-Finally, Yeshua taught the wheat and tares (weeds) would grow together.
-At the end of the world in simultaneous fashion, the wheat would be gathered into His barn, while the tares would be burned[22].
-God’s people are in need of true holiness, that He may gather a mature grain, ripe unto harvest.
+Finally, Jesus taught the wheat and tares (weeds) will grow together.
+At the end of the world in simultaneous fashion, the wheat will be gathered into His barn, while the tares will be burned.[22]
+God’s people are in need of true holiness, that He may gather a mature grain, ripe for harvest.
 As Daniel predicted, “many will be purified, made spotless and refined, but the wicked will continue to be wicked.
 None of the wicked will understand, but those who are wise will understand,” (Daniel 12:10).
 John adds, “Everyone who has this hope [of Christ’s return] in him purifies himself, just as He is pure,” (1 John 3:2-3).

-If the people of God were half awake, if they realized the nearness of the events portrayed in the books of Daniel and Revelation, a reformation would be seen in our churches, and many more would believe the gospel message.
-We have no time to lose.
-God calls upon us to watch, fast and pray with an earnest and sincere heart and to lay aside every sin.
-Allow Daniel to speak to your heart, and along with Revelation may you discern what truth is.
-But whatever phase of the subject is presented, Jesus is to be uplifted as the center of all hope.
-The saints will be called upon to stand before leaders and rulers, and they must know the truth.
-God can teach us more in one moment by His Holy Spirit than we could learn from the great men of the earth.
+We as believers will be called upon to stand before leaders and rulers, and they must know the truth.
+God can teach us more in moments of trial by His Holy Spirit than we could learn from renowned men of the earth.
 At great cost, God has provided us the opportunity to know the true Savior, Christ Jesus the LORD.
-Today is the day to follow Him all the way, no matter the cost.
+Today is the day to follow Him all the way to His Kingdom, no matter the cost.

 [1] Constructed from Daniel 9:24-27